How to get builder quotes

 You'll receive up to three quotes from vetted builders, side by side, in your dashboard.
 Here's how the flow works.

-If fewer than three accept — usually because of capacity or specialism — we'll either find more builders to invite or talk to you about whether you're happy to proceed with two.
+This works in your favour: every builder who quotes has actively chosen your project, rather than been assigned to it.
+If the slots are slow to fill — usually capacity or specialism — we boost your project’s visibility across the network, or talk to you about whether you’re happy to proceed with two.
 The aim is comparable quotes, not a number.

-Each builder visits your home for around an hour.
-They measure, take photos, ask about your priorities, and form a view on what the project involves.
+When a builder takes a slot, they book an assessment with you.
+Most visit your home for around an hour — they measure, take photos, ask about your priorities, and form a view on what the project involves.
 The article How to prepare for your builder site visits covers what to expect and how to get the most from them.

 The quotes